boyter/scc/README.md

 - **Global** — there is no fixed default location and no per-run home-directory stat.
 The global source is consulted only when set explicitly via the `SCC_CONFIG_PATH` environment variable or the `--config <path>` flag. `--config` which overrides `SCC_CONFIG_PATH`.
 - **Project** — a file named `.scc` in the current working directory (`./.scc`), found with a single stat and **no walk-up**. `cd project && scc` picks up `project/.scc`; running `scc` from a subdirectory does **not** pick up an ancestor's `.scc`.
 Path arguments do not move the anchor — `scc ./project` still reads `./.scc`, not `./project/.scc`.

-To read the repository root's `.scc` from a subdirectory, pass `-r` / `--find-root`, which walks back from the current directory to the git/hg root.
+To read the repository root's `.scc` from a subdirectory, pass `--find-root-config`, which walks back from the current directory to the git/hg root.
 It is off by default and affects config discovery only - it changes which `.scc` is read, not which directory is counted.
 Outside a repository it degrades to `./.scc`.

 #### Precedence